 The leaf structure is like the five fingers of a palm.
 So this particular shape when we are actually talking about leaves is called digitate because of course these are our digits and the leaves are also shaped like the fingers on a hand and that’s what you also see on this leaf and the leaflet or the centre one that you usually see is the first, furthest away from the leaf stock and also tends to be the longest.
 Again, all of them are usually with pointy tips.

 2. SEMAL BARK

 The bark of this particular tree, as mentions earlier, has those spikes when they are actually young.
-This is presumably for the trees protection from heavy browsing.
-So that’s one thing that you’ll notice about the bark of the tree but usually as the tree gets older these spikes tend to fall off and in fact you will see fissures similar to the style that we actually talked about vertical lines.
+This is presumably for the protection of the trees from heavy browsing.
+So that’s one thing that you’ll notice about the bark of the tree but usually, as the tree gets older these spikes tend to fall off and in fact, you will see fissures similar to the style that we actually talked about vertical lines.